mozilla/remote-settings/docs/tutorial-local-server.rst

          -H 'Content-Type:application/json' \
          -u $BASIC_AUTH

-Now your local server will roughly behave like the dev server, you can jump to :ref:`the other tutorial` in order to create remote records and synchronize locally.
+Now your local server will roughly behave like the dev server, you can jump to :ref:`the other tutorial <tutorial-dev-server>` in order to create remote records and synchronize locally.

 Configure multi-signoff